MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 Yes, [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration was added in version 104.1907.19001.

+## The solution update fails repeatedly

+To update the solution, you must have the System Administrator role AND you must have a Power Apps license (or a license like a Dynamics 365 Guides license that includes a Power Apps license).
+When you have a Power Apps license, the Access Mode security property is set to Read-Write, which is required for updating the solution.

 ## I don't see my [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] environment even though I have a valid [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license.
 What should I do?

 You might have installed [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on a trial environment that has expired.
 Trial environments have their own life cycle, independent of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license.
 You can go to [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments), select your trial environment, and switch it to a production environment.